Nexus-Mods/NexusMods.App/docs/users/gettingstarted/DownloadAMod.md

 In both cases, you can still add mods to the Library as explained in [Adding a mod to the Library manually](#adding-a-mod-to-the-library-manually) above.

 ### Clicking the "Vortex" button doesn't start the download

+If the buttons oon the mod page do not trigger a download, check the following:

+- Another mod manager is handling downloads
+- NXM handler issue
+- Website issue